viraj-s15/upwork-project-web-crawler/README.md

 ## About <a name = "about"></a>

-I will use this get projects from upwork
+I will use this get projects from upwork.

+**I do not condone mass web scraping, this exists for personal automation reasons**

 ## Getting Started <a name = "getting_started"></a>